-With Anchore you can subscribe to TAGs and Images to receive notifications when images are updated, when CVEs are added or removed and when the policy status of an image changes so you can take a proactive approach to ensuring security and compliance.
-Having the ability to stay on top the notifications above allows for the appropriate methods for remidiation and triage to take place.
+With Anchore you can subscribe to TAGs and Images to receive notifications when images are updated, when CVEs are added or removed and when the policy status of an image changes so you can take a proactive approach to ensure security and compliance.
+Having the ability to stay on top the notifications above allows for the appropriate methods for remediation and triage to take place.
 One of the most common alerting tools Anchore users leverage is Slack.

-In this example, we will walkthrough how to configure Slack webhooks to receive Anchore notifications.
+In this example, we will walk through how to configure Slack webhooks to receive Anchore notifications.
 We will consume the webhook with an Azure Function and pass the notification data into a Slack channel.

 You will need the following:

 Configure incoming webhooks to work with the Slack application you would like to send Anchore notifications to.
 The Slack documentation gives a very detailed walkthrough on how to set this up.

 Should look similar to the configuration below (I am just posting to the #general channel):

 Once you have an Azure account, begin by creating a Function App.
 In this example I will use the following configuration:

 Choose In-Portal development environment and then Webhook + API: